Notice in regards to current COVID-19 travel restrictions

 You can only apply for semester two (July – Nov).
 You must reapply for on-campus housing for semester one at the end of semester two.

 On-campus housing is not guaranteed.
 Curtin’s Housing Advisory Services can also help you with advice and assistance.

 Payments for your on-campus room are required before you arrive.
 Please take some time to carefully read the Housing Handbook and Lease Agreement.

 Download and complete a Study Abroad application form [.pdf – 74 kB]

-3. Submit your application form to the Study Abroad and Exchange Office Your application form must be submitted together with some other documents
+3. Submit your application form to the Study Abroad and Exchange Office Your application form must be submitted together with three other documents

 Your application form must be submitted together with: